-At the Students Association we have a Central Executive Committee who are elected every two years to represent students, and to influence all levels of decision-making within The Open University.
+At the Students Association, we have a Student Leadership Team who are elected every two years to represent students, and to influence all levels of decision-making within The Open University.
 They exist to promote your interests and to ensure the OU is more than just a place of learning – it’s a student community.

-The Central Executive Committee lead the Association’s strategic direction, run events and activities and talk to The Open University on your behalf about decisions that affect students.
+The Student Leadership Team lead the Association’s strategic direction, run events and activities and talk to The Open University on your behalf about decisions that affect students.
 They represent the collective rather than individual needs of the student body.
-It meets at least four times a year with some members of the Committee meeting more frequently.
-Any student can stand for election to be a member of the Central Executive Committee, and every student has the opportunity to vote for who they believe will best represent them.
+It meets at least four times a year, with some members of the Student Leadership Team meeting more frequently.
+Any student can stand for election to be a member of the Student Leadership Team, and every student has the opportunity to vote for who they believe will best represent them.

-Ways that the Central Executive Committee represent you:
+Ways that the Student Leadership Team represent you:

-The Central Executive Committee take part in (and in some cases are full members of) committees and working groups, to ensure that the student voice has an input into the decisions made at the OU.
+The Student Leadership Team take part in (and in some cases are full members of) committees and working groups, to ensure that the student voice has an input into the decisions made at the OU.

-The Central Executive Committee meet with students at events, local activities and national meet-ups, to understand the student experience.
+The Student Leadership Team meet with students at events, local activities and national meet-ups, to understand the student experience.

-Members of the Central Executive Committee speak to parliament and MPs about the part-time/distance learning student experience, and contribute to government led consultations to ensure that OU students’ perspectives are part of a narrative or campaign.
+Members of the Student Leadership Team speak to parliament and MPs about the part-time/distance learning student experience, and contribute to government led consultations to ensure that OU students’ perspectives are part of a narrative or campaign.

-Our President, Sarah Jones, leads the Central Executive Committee and is a member of the Board of Trustees.
+Our President, Margaret Greenaway, leads the Student Leadership Team and is a member of the Board of Trustees.

-The Deputy President, Ian Cheyne, supports the President and is a member of the Board of Trustees.
+The Deputy President, Gareth Jones, supports the President and is a member of the Board of Trustees.

-The Student Member of Council, Danielle Smith, joins the President as one of our two representatives on the OU Council.
+The Student Member of Council, Kara Chiana Dique, joins the President as one of our two representatives on the OU Council.